hiringManager/OwOpenbox/README.md

 - Add in Doom Emacs, but find a way to get image size WAY down.
 - Patch cacaview or whatever into vifm/ranger.
 - purge picom and properly make a package for it
+- check sddm deps and switch to it or slim. maybe tui-dm but that may prove too hacky